 The choice of location will make a massive difference to your life, and not just to the pounds in your pocket.

 Whether you dream of fresh air, more space or a simpler outdoor life, moving to the country can also bring financial freedom.
 Property prices are often cheaper in the country than the city (although perhaps not in celeb corners of the Cotswolds).

 Suddenly, you might be able to swap a small flat for a family home.
 Reduce the monthly mortgage payments, or even ditch the mortgage altogether.
 Poring over RightMove, it’s easy to get seduced by the idea of snapping up a bargain.

 However, there could be a very good reason why the shack in the middle of nowhere is selling for next to nothing.
-Before shifting yourself and any family to the other end of earth, do try to remove the rose-tinted spectacles and consider the reality.
+Before shifting your family to the other end of earth, shed the rose-tinted spectacles and consider the reality.
 Don’t just focus on the roses round the door – look at the bigger picture.